|Steps to decarbonize the European passenger transport before 2030

 With a special focus on how night trains may play an important part in making it possible.

-Trains in Europe can meet the need for most passenger travels if the railways are developed.
+Flying is growing, but ought to be reduced rapidly in Europe to meet the climate goals.
+Trains in Europe can meet the need for most passenger travels - if the railways are developed.

 Night trains are needed on long distances in Europe where High Speed Trains (HST) do not exist or where a HST-journey is more than four hours.